Basics In Statistics Question And Answers

 4. Composition of Gingival crevicular fluid (GCF)

-5. Defense mechanism of gingival
+5. The defense mechanism of gingival

 6. Circadian periodicity